 If your case goes to trial, the attorneys at The Hernandez Law Firm will continue to challenge the state’s evidence and assert your innocence.
 We will work tirelessly to prepare a strong case that will convince the jury to return a not guilty verdict.
 From the start to the finish, our attorneys will stand by your side to protect your rights and fight for a favorable outcome.

-Discuss Your Case During A Free Consultation With Our Robbery Attorneys Today
+Discuss Your Case During A Free Consultation With Our Robbery Attorneys Today In New Jersey

 Have you been charged with robbery?
 There’s no time to waste.
 The sooner you contact The Hernandez Law Firm, the sooner we can begin protecting your rights.
 Our skilled robbery lawyers have decades of experience helping the accused protect their freedom by beating their charges.
 Let us aggressively pursue the best possible outcome in your case.
 To learn more about your legal options, schedule a free consultation by calling 732-286-2700 or filling out the form on our website today.